mdb1/mdb1.github.io/_posts/2023-08-30-swift-typo-detector.markdown

 I think a natural next step for the tool would be to make it a Ruby Gem, so people can start using it via bundler.

+Also, it should be pretty easy to provide support for other extensions.

 ## Related Articles

 - [My Xcode Setup and Shortcuts](/2023-03-14-my-xcode-setup-and-shortcuts/)